XTLS/Xray-docs-next/docs/en/config/inbounds/wireguard.md

 # WireGuard

-User-space WireGuard protocol implementation for establishing a WireGuard tunnel with a peer and receiving traffic through the tunnel.
+User-space WireGuard protocol implementation for establishing a WireGuard tunnel with a peer, converting received TCP and UDP packets into internal Xray proxy requests for processing and response.

 ::: danger
 **The WireGuard protocol is not designed specifically for bypassing firewalls.
 If used as the outer layer to cross the firewall, its distinct characteristics may lead to the server being blocked.**